mahaql/my-repository/README.md

-# my-repositroy
+# my-repository
-this repositroy is created for portfolio sessions.
+this repository is created for portfolio sessions.